GoInterject/GoInterject.github.io/wGetStarted/L-Drill-TheThreeWays.md

 <br>

 The animated GIF below illustrates how the double click method works.
 The user simply double clicks on the cell to drill on and the Data Drill window appears.
 In this example, there are multiple drill options so the Data Drill window appears to let the user choose which to use.
-If only one drill option was available, INTERJECT would have went directly to the target.
+If only one drill option was available, Interject would have went directly to the target.

 ![](/images/L-Drill-TheThreeWays/07.gif)